MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 #### 2.2.2 Publisher Attestation

 You must complete [Publisher Attestation](/microsoft-365-app-certification/docs/attestation), a process in which you share general, data handling, and security and compliance information to help potential customers make informed decisions about using your app.
-For more information, see the [Publisher Attestation process](https://docs.microsoft.com/microsoft-365-app-certification/docs/attestation).

-### 2.3 Financial information
+### 2.3 Bots

-Your app must not ask users to make payments within the Teams interface.
-Financial instrument details must not be transmitted to users through a bot interface.

-You may link to secure, external payment services only if you made the appropriate disclosure in your terms of use, privacy policy, or any profile page or website before the user agreed to use the app.

-### 2.4 Bot Framework

 For apps that use the Microsoft Azure Bot Service (bots and messaging extensions), you must follow all requirements as defined in the Microsoft [Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=46).

-Bots must always ask permission to upload a file and display a confirmation message after the file is uploaded.
+Bots must always ask permission to upload a file and display a confirmation message after the file uploads.

-### 2.5 External domains
+### 2.4 External domains

 In most cases, you must not include domains outside of your organization's control (including wildcards) and tunneling services in the valid domains section of your app manifest.
 The following exceptions include:

 * If your app uses the Azure Bot Service's OAuthCard, you must include `token.botframework.com` as a valid domain or the **Sign in** button won't work.
 * If your app relies on SharePoint, you can include the associated root SharePoint site as a valid domain using the `{teamSiteDomain}` variable.

-### 2.6 Authentication
+### 2.5 Authentication

 For implementation details, see [authentication in Teams](~/concepts/authentication/authentication.md).

-#### 2.6.1 External service experiences
+#### 2.5.1 External service experiences

+Remember the following if your app authenticates users with an external service.

 * **Sign in, sign out, and sign up experiences**:
   * Apps that depend on external accounts or services must provide clear and simple sign in, sign out, and sign up experiences.
   * When a user signs out, they must sign out only from the app and not the Teams client.
 * **Content sharing**: Apps that require authentication with an external service to share content in channels must clearly state in help documentation (or similar resources) how to disconnect or unshare content if that feature is supported on the external service.
 This does not mean the ability to unshare content must be present in your Teams app.

-#### 2.6.2 Government Community Cloud listings
+#### 2.5.2 Government Community Cloud listings

-To make your app available for Government Community Cloud (GCC) users and to avoid duplicate app listings in the store, the authentication process must identify and route GCC users to the specified or expected content URL.
+To distribute your app to Government Community Cloud (GCC) users while avoiding duplicate listings in the Teams store, the authentication process must identify and route users to a GCC-specific or expected URL.

-### 2.7 Sensitive content
+### 2.6 Sensitive content

 Your app must not post sensitive data, such as credit card or financial payment instrument data.
 The app also must not display health, contact tracing, or other personally identifiable information (PII) to an audience not intended to view that content.

 Warn users before your app downloads any files or executables (.exe) into the user's machine or environment.

+### 2.7 Financial information

+Apps must not ask users to make payments within the Teams interface.
+Financial instrument details must not be transmitted to users through a bot interface.

+You may link to secure, external payment services only if you made the appropriate disclosure in your terms of use, privacy policy, or any profile page or website before the user agreed to use the app.

 ## 3.0 General functionality and performance

 ### 3.1 Launching external functionality

-Apps must not take the user out of Teams for core user scenarios.
-Task modules, cards or tabs are recommended to display information to the user within Teams.
-Link targets in apps must not link to an external browser but must link to `div` elements contained within Teams, for example, inside task modules and tabs.
+Apps must not take users out of Teams for core user scenarios.
+App content and interactions can occur within Teams capabilities, such as cards, task modules, and tabs.

-For scenarios that require external functionality, your app must have explicit user permission to launch functionality outside of Teams.
+You should link users somewhere in Teams and not to an external site or app.
+For scenarios that require external functionality, your app must have explicit user permission to launch that functionality.

 ### 3.2 Compatibility